mgamio/blog/_posts/2022-05-11-ssl-handshake-failure.md

 ```

-Now Client and Server are agree on the SSL Handshake and can exchange data.
+Now Client and Server are agreed on the SSL Handshake and can exchange data.